 The domestic demand for electronics hardware is being fueled by the relatively high growth rate of the Indian economy, aspirations of the younger generation, and the large middle class in India with increasing disposable income.
 Thus, there is significant opportunity for stepping up the production of electronics hardware in the country.
 India has the potential to develop and manufacture electronic hardware for the global markets and gain higher global share besides meeting the country’s future requirement in the converging areas of information, communication and entertainment.

-During 2016-17, India’s export of electronic items declined for the fifth consecutive year.
-Exports registered a decline of 0.1 per cent during 2016-17, to amount to US$ 5.7 billion.
-Import of electronic items during the same period were valued at US$ 41.9 billion, witnessing a year-on-year growth of 4.8 per cent.
-During 2016-17, major export destinations for Indian electronic goods were the USA (16.4 per cent share), UAE (8.0 per cent), China (7.9 per cent), Singapore (5.3 per cent) and Germany (4.2 per cent).
-In the case of imports, China was the predominant source, accounting for 57.5 per cent of India’s total imports of electronic goods.
-Other major source countries were South Korea (6.1 per cent), Singapore (4.8 per cent), Malaysia (4.2 per cent), the USA (3.8 per cent) and Vietnam (3.0 per cent).
+During 2016-17, India’s export of electronic items increased after a declined for five consecutive years, from US $ 5.7 billion to US$ 6.1 billion.
+Import of electronic items during the same period were valued at US$ 51.5 billion, witnessing a year-on-year growth of22.9%.
+During 2017-18, major export destinations for Indian electronic goods were the USA, the UAE, China, Singapore and Germany.
+In the case of imports, China was the predominant source, accounting for 59.5 % of India’s total imports of electronic goods.
+Other major source countries were South Korea, Singapore, Malaysia, the USA and Vietnam.

 Foreign Direct Investments

-The government allows 100% foreign direct investment (FDI) under automatic route, no industrial license requirement, payment of technical know-how fee and royalty for technology transfer under automatic route.
-Cumulative foreign direct investments in the capital goods industry amounted to US$ 1.8 billion during April 2000 to June 2017 period.
-This was nearly 0.52 percent of the total FDI inflows in the country.
+The government allows 100% Foreign Direct Investment (FDI) under automatic route, no industrial license requirement, payment of technical know-how fee and royalty for technology transfer under automatic route.
+Cumulative FDI in the electronics sector amounted to US $ 1.97 billion during the period April 2000 to June 2018, accounting for 0.51 % of the total FDI inflows into the country.

 The growing customer base and the increased penetration in consumer durables segment has provided enough scope for the growth of the Indian electronics sector.
 Also, digitisation of cable would lead to increased broadband penetration in the country and open up new avenues for companies in the electronics industry.